benjamin-white/generative-token/README.md

 # _*Recursive Scatter*_

-A generative art project that scatters points in a 2D space using Poisson Disk sampling and uses a Voronoi graph to connect the points.
+A generative art project that scatters points in a 2D space using Poisson Disk sampling and uses a Voronoi graph to connect them.
 The scattering density is driven by an image displacement map.

 **To run the project in a local server:**